andrewssobral/bgslibrary/README.md

 [![bgslibrary](http://i.giphy.com/5A94AZahSIVOw.gif)](https://youtu.be/_UbERwuQ0OU)

-Page Update: **01/04/2017**
+Page Update: **26/08/2018**

 Library Version: **2.0.0** (see **[Build Status](https://github.com/andrewssobral/bgslibrary/wiki/Build-status)** and **[Release Notes](https://github.com/andrewssobral/bgslibrary/wiki/Release-notes)** for more info)

-The **BGSLibrary** was developed by [Andrews Sobral](http://andrewssobral.wixsite.com/home) and provides an easy-to-use C++ framework based on [OpenCV](http://www.opencv.org/) to perform foreground-background separation in videos.
+The **BGSLibrary** was developed early 2012 by [Andrews Sobral](http://andrewssobral.wixsite.com/home) to provide an easy-to-use C++ framework for foreground-background separation in videos based on [OpenCV](http://www.opencv.org/).
 The bgslibrary is compatible with OpenCV 2.x and 3.x, and compiles under Windows, Linux, and Mac OS X. Currently the library contains **43** algorithms.
-The source code is available under [GNU GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html), the library is free and open source for academic purposes.
+The source code is available under [GNU GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html), the library is available free of charge to all users, academic and commercial.

 * [List of available algorithms](https://github.com/andrewssobral/bgslibrary/wiki/List-of-available-algorithms)
 * [Algorithms benchmark](https://github.com/andrewssobral/bgslibrary/wiki/Algorithms-benchmark)